stoeps13/connections-doc/source/admin/migrate/c_inplace_upgrade_considerations.md

 Alternatively, your deployment and needs might best align with a side-by-side upgrade.
 See [Considerations for a side-by-side upgrade](c_sbs_upgrade_considerations.md) to learn more.

+!!! note
-**Note:** If you are on a release prior to7.0 and planning an in-place or hybrid upgrade, refer to the Knowledge Article [**Road map for Upgrading Connections**](https://support.hcltechsw.com/csm?id=kb_article&sysparm_article=KB0076286) for guidance on first upgrading to 7.0. .
+    If you are on a release prior to7.0 and planning an in-place or hybrid upgrade, refer to the Knowledge Article [**Road map for Upgrading Connections**](https://support.hcltechsw.com/csm?id=kb_article&sysparm_article=KB0076286) for guidance on first upgrading to 7.0. .

 ## Planning an in-place upgrade {#section_gtv_3cm_qqb .section}